torchbox/wagtail-wordpress-import/docs/prefilters.md

 `wagtail_wordpress_import/prefilters/linebreaks_wp_filter.py`

-Wordpress uses line breaks as a mechanism for vertical spacing of rendered HTML (paragraphs) as an example.
+Wordpress uses line breaks as a mechanism for vertical spacing of rendered HTML (paragraphs).

-This filter implements the same process as `wpauto` to convert the raw html content into html content  with tags around every piece of content.
+This filter implements the same process as `wpautop` to convert the raw HTML content into HTML content  with tags around every piece of content.
 It avoids changing anything that is acceptable.
-In the end it mostly deals adds `<p>` tags around text that has no surrounding tag.
+In the end it mostly deals with adding `<p>` tags around text that has no surrounding tag.

 -- **filter_normalize_style_attrs()**